sarashamas/docs-calendar/docs/api/provider/rest_routes/Get_routes/js_eventcalendar_getcalendars_route.md

 ### Description

-@short:Gets data on all calendars and returns a json object with an array of calendars objects
+@short: Gets data on all calendars and returns a json object with an array of calendars objects

 The route handles the GET request made to the **'/calendars'** path.